MoyuST/Simple-State-Machine/readMe.md

 ---

-for `example_zmq` and `example_zmq_helper`, it use the built-in zmq function. it require libs including zmqpp, zmq, sodium. running the following command to build them, notice the `example_zmq_helper` will be built in `example` folder
+for `example_zmq` and `example_zmq_helper`, it use the built-in zmq function. it require libs including zmqpp, zmq, sodium. running the following command to build them, notice the `example_zmq_helper` will be built in `example` folder.
 ```bash
 mkdir build
 cd build